Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       you can specify a set of allowable address prefixes and then specify a single deny rule of `*` to deny all other IP addresses from connecting to the remote access port.
+* (optional) `certificates` property defines any certificate references to add on this pool.
+These certificates must already be present on the Batch account and are only applied to new pool allocations.
+    * (required) `sha1-thumbprint` is the actual SHA-1 thumbprint of the certificate to add to the pool.
+        * (required) `visibility` is a list of visibility settings to apply to the certificate.
+Valid values are `node_prep`, `remote_user`, and `task`.
 * (optional) `gpu` property defines additional information for NVIDIA GPU-enabled VMs.
 If not specified, Batch Shipyard will automatically download the driver for the `vm_size` specified.